dfit/aavegotchi-market-tracker/README.md

 Any comment, remark or suggestions would be highly appreciated.

+## Try it

+You can try it on my own discord server before implementing it on your own.

+Link to my discord :

 ## Main actions

-The purpose of the app is to notify a channel the listings of gotchis as a passive thing.
+The purpose of the app is to notify a channel the listings of gotchis/parcels as a passive thing.

 You can also set a tracker with parameters for yourself.
-This tracker will take some parameters (ghst cost, brs minimum, kinship minimum) and each time a listing posted match your requirement you'll get DM from the discord bot.
+This tracker will take some parameters (ghst cost, brs minimum, kinship minimum) for gotchis and (ghst cost, district, size) for parcels.

+Each time a listing posted match your requirement you'll get DM from the discord bot.

 For now here the commands listed commands :
 * ```/register-gotchi-tracker``` : Set a gotchi tracker for yourself
 * ```/delete-gotchi-tracker``` : Delete gotchi tracker set for yourself
+* ```/register-parcel-tracker``` : Set a parcel tracker for yourself
+* ```/delete-parcel-tracker``` : Delete parcel tracker set for yourself
+* ```/get-user-trackers``` : Get all trackers registered set for yourself
 * ```/help``` : Get all available commands

 ## How it works ##

-An user can use the command ```/register-gotchi-tracker``` to create a tracker based on his choice, the tracker will be registered on the db.
+An user can use the command ```/register-gotchi-tracker``` or ```/register-parcel-tracker``` to create a tracker based on his choice, the tracker will be registered on the db.

-All gotchis listed to the baazaar are pulled each 5 minutes and set locally on a json database.
+All gotchis/parcels listed to the baazaar are pulled each 5 minutes.
-During this routine the bot will try to match the new listed gotchis with users that register a tracker.
-On match, a DM with all matched gotchis will be send to the users.
+During this routine the bot will try to match the new listed gotchis/parcels with users that register a tracker.
+On match, a DM with all matched gotchis/parcels will be send to the users.
 ## Prerequisites

 * node